-ED1 - Musselburgh Cluster Education Proposals
+Proposal ED1 - Musselburgh Cluster Education Proposals

-This proposal would implement and reflect decisions taken by the Depute Chief Executive (Resources and Peoples Services).
+This proposal implements and reflect decisions taken by the Depute Chief Executive (Resources and Peoples Services).
+A new secondary school will be provided at Wallyford.

 Young people and children are likely to benefit from an education solution which requires less school transport.
 Women are likely to benefit from a solution which co-locates primary and secondary education, potentially allowing older children to carry out some child-care tasks (this should benefit men also though women more often carry out/arrange childcare).
 Some disabled pupils should benefit from the opportunity to design a new school which takes their needs into account from the start.